[taxon report][distribution map][all photos][line drawing]

 Habitat: Salt desert scrub communities in soils of the Nacimiento Formation; 1,500-1,950 m (5,000-6,400 ft).

 Conservation Considerations: Aliciella formosa occurs in an area of intense oil and gas exploration and development.
-Populations in these disturbed sites appear to recover over time.
+A recent status report documented significant declines in plant numbers from historic records.
 This plant does not transplant well and is difficult to raise from seed.

 Important Literature (*Illustration):